 - Pause Transactions: If you have lost your card, you can pause transactions from your app to prevent unauthorized expenditure.
 Likewise, resuming card transactions is also possible in the app.

 Pros of Current

-- Overdraft: With Current Premium, you can have up to a $100 overdraft2 without any overdraft fee.
+- Overdraft: With a Current Account, you can have up to a $100 overdraft2 without any overdraft fee.

-- Early Paycheck: If you have a Premium account, you enjoy early payments with direct deposit3
+- Early Paycheck: If you have a Current Account, you enjoy early payments with direct deposit3

 - No Minimum Balance: You do not need to have any minimum balance in your account.

 - No ATM Fee Transactions: Current has a huge network of ATMs, allowing users to benefit from transactions without ATM fees1.

 - Automated Savings: The Saving Pods allow users to save money for different things and use automated saving options for rounding off change from their purchases.